Skip to main content

 sudo apt-get install hobot-dnn

-• If files are not updated after .deb installation, check whether other dependencies (e.g., an older version of hobot-spdev) are preventing overwrites.
+• If the files do not take effect after .deb installation, check if other dependencies are preventing overwriting (e.g., an existing old version of hobot-spdev).

-• Use dpkg -L hobot-dnn to verify whether files were deployed successfully.
+• Use dpkg -L hobot-dnn to check if files were successfully deployed.

 pip uninstall hbmruntime